YopDude/speedrun-wiki-sync/README.md

   --emit output.txt
 ```

-This mode generates wiki text without touching the wiki.
+This renders updated wiki text to a file without touching the wiki.

-Arguments explained:

-* `--emit output.txt`
-  Writes the generated wiki text to the given file path.

-What happens when you run this:

-* Runs are fetched and mapped as usual
-* Updated wiki text is rendered
-* The result is written to `output.txt`

-Useful for:

-* Reviewing output
-* Manual posting
-* Debugging mappings
+Useful for review, debugging, or manual posting.

 ---

-## Running everything at once (`--all`)
+## Batch mode (`--all`)

 ```bash
 PYTHONPATH=src python -m srwikisync.cli \